-Bride's Dad Won't Walk Her Down Aisle, So Her Boss Does
+Bride's Dad Refuses To Walk Her Down Aisle For Crazy Reason, So Her Boss Does Instead

 Just because same-sex couples are able to legally get married in some countries, doesn't mean every part of the world is accepting of LGBT members.